renovatebot/renovate/docs/usage/configuration-options.md

 }
 ```

-## fetchReleaseNotes
+## fetchChangeLogs

-Use this config option to configure release notes fetching.
+Use this config option to configure changelogs/release notes fetching.
 The available options are:

-- `off` - disable release notes fetching
+- `off` - disable changelogs fetching
-- `branch` - fetch release notes while creating/updating branch
+- `branch` - fetch changelogs while creating/updating branch
-- `pr`(default) - fetches release notes while creating/updating pull-request
+- `pr`(default) - fetches changelogs while creating/updating pull-request

-It is not recommended to set fetchReleaseNotes=branch unless you are embedding release notes in commit information, because it results in a performance decrease.
+Avoid setting `fetchChangeLogs=branch`, because this slows down Renovate.
+But if you're embedding changelogs in commit information, you may use `fetchChangeLogs=branch`.

-Renovate can fetch release notes when they are hosted on one of these platforms:
+Renovate can fetch changelogs when they are hosted on one of these platforms:

 - Bitbucket Cloud
 - GitHub (.com and Enterprise Server)
 - GitLab (.com and CE/EE)

-If you are running on any platform except `github.com`, you need to [configure a Personal Access Token](./getting-started/running.md#githubcom-token-for-release-notes) to allow Renovate to fetch release notes from `github.com`.
+If you are running on any platform except `github.com`, you need to [configure a Personal Access Token](./getting-started/running.md#githubcom-token-for-release-notes) to allow Renovate to fetch changelogs notes from `github.com`.

 <!-- prettier-ignore -->
 !!! note
-    Renovate can only show release notes from some platforms and some package managers.
+    Renovate can only show changelogs from some platforms and some package managers.
-    We're planning improvements so that Renovate can show more release notes.
+    We're planning improvements so that Renovate can show more changelogs.
     Read [issue 14138 on GitHub](https://github.com/renovatebot/renovate/issues/14138) to get an overview of the planned work.

 ## fileMatch